Home » Koh Chang » Nightlife

 Nightlife in Chai Chet is either a couple of good bars or Thai female company – that’s your lot.

-• Down by the sea at the southern end , the resort Flora I Talay offers a beachside bar with plenty of chilled out seating areas and decent music.
-Great for sunsets, it also throws DJ parties on the big occasions.
+• Down by the sea at the southern end , the resort Flora I Talay offers a beachside bar with plenty of chilled out seating areas and decent music – great for sunsets and it also throws DJ parties on the big occasions.

 • For the Thai female company, you need to head to the northern end and its long row of beer bars offering you know what.
 Opening from lunchtime onwards, choices include Nanas, Trust Me, Apollo, Honey Bunnies, Cat and Get Lucky, though they come and go with a fair frequency.
 As to which is the best for entertainment and female company, that’s outside our scope, so maybe just head on down there, suck it and see…